Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Results

 \subsection{Computational Speed and Efficiency}

 Our HP and PP algorithms are computationally efficient.
-For all-sky HP maps, there are $4.1 \times 10^7$ halos in total and it took 170 minutes to produce a single map with 320 cores: 4 nodes on 2.4 GHz Intel Xeon Skylake 6148 with 20 cores per node.
-For light-cone HP and PP maps, there are $5.6 \times 10^5$ halos and it took $1.5$ and $62$ minutes for production of a single HP and PP map, respectively.
+For all-sky HP maps, there are $4.1 \times 10^7$ halos in total, and it took $170$ minutes ($907$ core hours) to produce a single map with 320 cores: 8 nodes on 2.4 GHz Intel Xeon Skylake 6148 with 40 cores per node.
+For light-cone HP and PP maps, there are $5.6 \times 10^5$ halos and it took $1.5$ and $62$ minutes ($5.6$ and $231$ core hours) for the production of a single HP and PP map, respectively.
 In these calculations, we used 224 cores: 2 nodes on 2.7 GHz Intel Xeon Platinum 8280 with 112 cores per node.
-Obviously, HP is faster than PP since PP also calculates contributions from the diffuse component.
-Nevertheless, these algorithms are much more computationally efficient compared to running a full physics hydrodynamical simulation.
+HP is faster than PP since PP also calculates contributions from the diffuse component.
+Nevertheless, these algorithms are much more computationally efficient than running a full physics hydrodynamical simulation.